MaxChanger/Pointnet_Pointnet2_pytorch/README.md

-# Used to RGB-D 3D Model Retrieval
+# Fork and Use to RGB-D 3D Model Retrieval

+> 2019/08/01	Jiadai Sun  sunjiadai@foxmail.com

 |      Query Point Cloud      |         Dataset Model         | Result to be modified |
 | :-------------------------: | :---------------------------: | :-------------------: |